gabehollombe-aws/step-functions-workshop/website/source_content/40_our_first_orchestration/20_introducing_aws_step_functions.md

 }
 ```

-➡️ Step 6.
+➡️ Step 5.
 Click the refresh icon and you should see a diagram matching the one above.
 This is really helpful for making sure we’re connecting our states together in the right way.

+➡️ Step 6.
+Click ‘Next’ to continue

 ➡️ Step 7.
-Click ‘Next’ to continue
+In the Name section, enter ‘Process_New_Account_Applications’

 ➡️ Step 8.
-We need to specify an IAM role for the Step Function to assume when it executes.
+In the Permissions section, we need to specify an IAM role for the Step Function to assume when it executes.
 For now we can just start with the default role.
-Select ‘Create an IAM role for me’ and enter a name for the role like ‘Process_New_Account_Applications_Role’
+Ensure the ‘Create new role’ option is selected.

 ➡️ Step 9.
-Click ‘Create state machine’
+Leave the rest of the defaults as they are, scroll down, and click on Click ‘Create state machine’.

 {{% notice info %}}